My Best Blogging Tips… Revealed!

 The way I see it, is that you should always follow your passions in life, because life is too dismally short to waste on topics that you find to be a waste of time.

-See, most math teachers suck, and they can never convey complicated ideas in a way that you remember.
+See, many math teachers I’ve had over the years, have totally sucked, because they could never convey complicated ideas in a way that you remember.

-This one math teacher, would always talk about aliens, big fat juicy steaks, rock and roll parties, and other wild topics that got your attention.
+This one math teacher, the good one, would always talk about aliens, big fat juicy steaks, rock and roll parties, and other wild topics that got your attention.

-But, he wasn’t just trolling; he would literally help you understand algebra by talking about aliens, dinosaurs, and wild “seemingly out there” topics.
+This math teacher wasn’t just trolling; he would literally help you understand algebra by talking about aliens, alligators, dinosaurs, and wild “seemingly out there” topics.

 That’s a really powerful lesson for all content marketers, bloggers, and teachers.